MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-09-why-random-programs-may-crash-if-you-request-too-much-memory.md

 TODO: Show the consequences of making the global variable static.

+TODO: Explain that if you put `static` in front of it, the compiler often completely optimizes the array away.

 TODO: The takeaway on how to prevent this issue, and why it matters.

 TODO: Use [David Schwartz](https://serverfault.com/a/420793/1055398) its summary of swap space in order to explain the basics.